Bushfire Framework Review 2019

 - City of South Perth

 - City of Subiaco

 Areas that are no longer designated as bushfire prone will not be captured by State Planning Policy 3.7 or part 10A of the Planning and Development (Local Planning Schemes) Amendment Regulations 2015.

-For owners/applicants whose property is still identified as bushfire prone following the release of the Stage 1b map on Saturday 28 September 2019, the requirements under State Planning Policy 3.7 and the Guidelines for Planning in Bushfire Prone Areas still apply.
+For owners/applicants whose property is still identified as bushfire prone in the Stage 1b map, the requirements under State Planning Policy 3.7 and the Guidelines for Planning in Bushfire Prone Areas still apply.

-If you are an applicant or decision-maker not within the Perth Metropolitan Central planning sub-region, you will not be affected by Stage 1 but may be affected by the revised Map of Bush Fire Prone Areas (the Map) as part of Stage 2.
-The new Stage 2 Map is anticipated to be released later in 2020.
+If you are an applicant or decision-maker not within the Perth Metropolitan Central planning sub-region, you will not be affected by Stage 1 changes but may be affected by the revised Map of Bush Fire Prone Areas (the Map) as part of Stage 2.
+The new Stage 2 Map is anticipated to be released in 2022.

 When a planning application is lodged, it will be assessed against the map that is current on the day of the decision.
 For owners/applicants considering lodging a planning application in a designated bushfire prone area that is not within the Perth Metropolitan Central planning sub-region, requirements under State Planning Policy 3.7 and the Guidelines for Planning in Bushfire Prone Areas still apply.
 Consideration can be given to deferring lodgement until release of the Stage 2 map.